HR Staffing versus Recruitment

-While similar at first glance, there are key differences between staffing and recruitment that affect not only the kinds of positions that individuals work within throughout your business – but also the best strategies and approaches to appeal to those applicants and bring out their best in your organisation.
+While similar at first glance, there are key differences between HR staffing and recruiting that affect not only the kinds of positions that individuals work within throughout your business – but also the best strategies and approaches to appeal to those applicants and bring out their best in your organization

 What Is the Difference Between HR Staffing and Recruitment?

-There are numerous reasons why it might be the right time to hire some new faces at your business.
+There are numerous reasons why it might be the right time to hire some job seekers at your business.
 It could be to replace colleagues who are moving on, to shore up human resources against the demands of a highly sophisticated quarterly project, or to simply grow the team as a reflection of an expanding business and associated workload day to day.

 Recruitment and staffing are descriptors that are often used as synonyms in today's corporate world.
 In some cases, companies use the descriptors together (staffing recruitment) – but strictly speaking, their definitions are somewhat different, as is the employee experience they offer.